 Due to the presence of controllers and autonomic managers, GCM components implement two distinct kinds of interfaces: functional and non-functional ones.
 The functional interfaces host those ports concerned with the implementation of the functional features of the component.
 The non-functional interfaces host the ports related to controllers and autonomic managers.
-These ports are the ones actually supporting the component management activity in the implementation of the non-functional features, i.e. those features contributing to the efficiency of the component in obtaining the expected (functional) results but not directly involved in result computation.
+These ports are the one actually supporting the component management activity in the implementation of the non-functional features, i.e. those features contributing to the efficiency of the component in obtaining the expected (functional) results but not directly involved in result computation.

-GCM has been designed within the Programming Model Institute [10] in CoreGRID [11] and a reference implementation of the component model has been developed within the GridCOMP project [6].
-Within the same GridCOMP project, a Grid Integrated Development Environment (GIDE) has been developed to support development and maintenance of GCM programs.
+GCM has been designed within the Institute on Programming model of the CoreGRID NoE (2009) and a reference implementation of the component model has been developed within the GridCOMP Project (2008).
+Within the same GridCOMP project, a Grid integrated development environment (GIDE) has been developed to support development and maintenance of GCM programs.